Russia / Japan

 Dog-Like Loyalty and Following

 The Kurilean Bobtail is consistently described as dog-like in its household behavior — it follows its owners, greets them at the door, and maintains proximity with a loyalty and attentiveness associated more with dogs than with typically independent domestic cats.
-This quality is particularly strong in the breed and is one of its most celebrated personality characteristics.
+This quality is particularly strong in the breed and is a celebrated personality characteristic.

 Bold and Self-Assured